baptiste-roullin/tweet-to-toot/README.md

 `--dry-run`: Show thread without publishing it.

-### To do

-`--mergeQuote`:  Default to false.
+`--merge`:  Default to false.
 Defines behavior for quoted tweets of yourself.
 If false, it will keep the quote as a link to Twitter.com.
-If true, it will merge the content of the quote with the post.
+If true, it will merge the quoting and the quoted message.

+### To do

 `--concatWith`: Mastodon post id.
 Optional.
 If provided, the thread will be posted as a continuation of this post.
 Useful if you want merge threads.